AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 ### Sass

 As shown above, Bootstrap generates a series of predefined container classes to help you build the layouts you desire.
-You may customize these predefined container classes by modifyiing the Sass map (found in `_variables.scss`) that powers them:
+You may customize these predefined container classes by modifying the Sass map (found in `_variables.scss`) that powers them:
 ```
 $container-max-widths: (
     sm: 540px,